PreciousNosiphoDonkrag/Supervised-Machine-Learning/Naive_Bayes_2/readme.md

 ## What i learned
-- Introduction to ML models' parameters and parameter tuning
+- ML models' parameters and parameter tuning (alpha parameter)
+- Cross-validation to tume parameters